Effective model-completeness for p-adic analytic structures: Strong model-completeness

 Let us remark that the above definition is an existential definitions where we quantify over $V_d$.
 We interpret this formulas in $\Zp$.
 So, formally, the $\alpha_i$'s are replaced by tuples.
 The additions, multiplications (in $V_d$ in $\Psi$) are replaced by their interpretation in $\Z_p$.
 Similarly, the functions $f,g$, their derivatives are also replaced by their interpretations in $\Zp$ (which exists by inductive hypothesis).
 Note also that the $\alpha_i$'s are only unique up to permutation.
 It means that so far, we have only existentially defined the graphs of the $A_i$'s.
-We transform this existential definition into a strong existential formula using \cite{Denef}.
-In this paper, J. Denef gives a formula of definable selection for finite sets i.e. a quantifier-free formula $D (x,X)$ (where $X$ is a new predicate) such that for all $X(\overline{v})$ a predicate corresponding to a finite set in $\Qp$:
+This is a consequence of the existence of Skolem function in $\Qp$: We transform this existential definition into a strong existential formula using \cite{Denef}.
+In this paper, J. Denef gives a formula of definable selection for finite sets i.e.\ a quantifier-free formula $D (x,X)$ (where $X$ is a new predicate) such that for all $X(\overline{v})$ a predicate corresponding to a finite set in $\Qp$:

 We use this formula with $X$ equals to the set $\{\alpha_1,\cdots ,\alpha_d\}$ (interpreted in $\Zp$) to get a strong definition of the graphs of the $A_i$'s. \end{proof} Note that the above formula works uniformly over the algebraic extensions.
 Therefore, the graphs of the $A_i's$ as functions from $V_d^n$ to $V_d$ are also strongly definable.